Comparing GEA Group Aktiengesellschaft (GEAGF) & Its Peers

 |2.48

-As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 13.87%.
-Given GEA Group Aktiengesellschaft’s competitors higher possible upside, analysts clearly believe GEA Group Aktiengesellschaft has less favorable growth aspects than its competitors.
+As a group, “Special industry machinery, not elsewhere classified” companies have a potential upside of 11.86%.
+Given GEA Group Aktiengesellschaft’s rivals higher possible upside, analysts clearly believe GEA Group Aktiengesellschaft has less favorable growth aspects than its rivals.

 Profitability

-This table compares GEA Group Aktiengesellschaft and its competitors’ net margins, return on equity and return on assets.
+This table compares GEA Group Aktiengesellschaft and its rivals’ net margins, return on equity and return on assets.

 |Net Margins